henriquefsa98/TypeSafeNeuralNetwork/README.md

         (:&~) (W 2 5) (O 2 1)             Incompatible Weights!

- And this kind of problem would only thrown an error at execution time, when the calculations between Vectors and Matrix breake the code from incompatible sizes.
+ And this kind of problem would only thrown an error at execution time, when the calculations between Vectors and Matrices break the code from incompatible sizes.
  So an user is able do declare a non functional network, and it will only show an error at execution time.
 Futhermore, you can't choose an activation function for each layer of the network, limiting possible architectures and restricting the problems that the Neural network could solve.

- To solve this problem, we can bring the size of the layers to the type level, by using typed vectors and matrix in the network definition and constructors and inserting a activation data for each layer:
+ To solve this problem, we can bring the size of the layers to the type level, by using typed vectors and matrices in the network definition and constructors and inserting a activation data for each layer:

         data Weights i o = W { wBiases  :: !(SA.R o), wNodes   :: !(SA.L o i)}